 The Glacier is Silent

 The recordings of works of Johansen and Tveitt below are part of an ongoing project to record works by Norwegian composers.
 Aside from Edvard Grieg, most Norwegian composers are generally unknown and rarely performed in America.
-The works below were performed on both east and west coasts in the US in the '16-'17 recital season.
-That program, including works by Grieg, Johansen, Sinding, and Tveitt, has since expanded to include more works by Tveitt and in future concerts will include other compositions by Johansen and Harald Sæverud in addition to other beloved masterworks from traditional classical piano repertoire.
+Many of the works below were performed on both east and west coasts in the US in the '16-'17 recital season.

 David Monrad Johansen